ArduPilot/ardupilot_wiki/copter/source/docs/indoor-flying.rst

 -  Disable GPS in non-auto\*\* modes - set AHRS_GPS_USE to 0
 -  Disable GPS_FAILSAFE
--  Enable Battery_failsafe to LAND only or disable
+-  Enable Battery_failsafe to LAND only or disable - set FS_BATT_ENABLE
--  Enable Throttle Failsafe to LAND only or disable
+-  Enable Throttle Failsafe to LAND only or disable - set FS_THR_ENABLE
--  Disable FENCE
+-  Disable FENCE - set FENCE_ENABLE
 -  Use Sonar (if available)

 Safe Indoor Flying Don'ts